Eclipse (1934 film): Legacy

-In his 2004 review for Midnight Eye, Willliam M. Drew titled Eclipse a "masterwork" which explores "the expressive possibilities of silent cinema" and depicts "the eclipse of Japanese spiritual and human values by a new culture of wealth all too willing to sacrifice love and personal relations to the pursuit of status".
+In his 2004 review for Midnight Eye, William M. Drew titled Eclipse a "masterwork" which explores "the expressive possibilities of silent cinema" and depicts "the eclipse of Japanese spiritual and human values by a new culture of wealth all too willing to sacrifice love and personal relations to the pursuit of status".

 Eclipse was released by Shochiku Home Video in 1990 together with four other silent Shimizu films.
 It was screened at the Cinémathèque française in 2020 and 2021.